 Rover continues to monitor updates from the CDC and the WHO and follow their specific recommendations (you can read our official statement to our community on the new coronavirus here).
+We encourage you to familiarize yourself with the recommendations regarding masks for the CDC in advance of a service or meet and greet.
 Our team is staying current on all developments surrounding the new coronavirus and will continue to provide resources to keep our community informed and up to date.
 As this is an evolving situation, please consult the CDC and the WHO for updates.

 However, if you are feeling sick, please consider whether you should cancel any services on Rover to reduce the risk of spreading germs to others.
 For instructions on how to cancel a booking, read this article from the Rover Help Center.
 You can also contact our customer service team at 888-453-7889 if you have questions about cancellation or booking policies.

 Pandemic Pets: Have you recently adopted a pet as part of the COVID-19 pet adoption boom?
 Are you wondering what comes next?
 From puppies to foster pets and cats to kittens, we’ve put together a resource to help you and your new pet thrive during this unusual time.
 For more, see our article, So, You Got a Pandemic Pet: Now What?
 Tips for Pet Parents During the COVID-19 Pet Adoption Boom.